STANLEY-13/Pharma/README.md

 ## Date:15/05/24

 ## AIM:
-To design a responsive website for a Pharmaceutical Company using Bootstrap.
+To design a responsive website for a Pharmacy using Bootstrap.

 ## DESIGN STEPS: